vishwakirtivardhan/contactout/README.md

 * Middleware for route authorization.
 * Laravel Auth used for Saving time to create login and sign up functionality.
 * Ajax : while entering the email address in input it will check the email address and validate it.
-* Select2 , Data Tables, Bootstrap4 for display the data.
+* Libray Used: Select2 , Data Tables, Bootstrap4 for display the data.
 * Every Referral link increae the referral count only once.

 # Coding Challenge :